Pikaia: Description

 Pikaia has a lancelet-like body, tapering at both ends, laterally flat and lacked a well-defined head.
 It measures an average of about 1+1/2 in in length.
 Walcott recorded the longest individuals as 5 cm in length.
 Pikaia has a pair of large, antenna-like tentacles on its head that resembles those of invertebrates such as snails.
 The attachment of the tentacles makes a two-lobed structure of the head.
 The tentacles may be comparable to those in the present-day hagfish, a jawless chordate.
 It has a small circular mouth that could be used to eat small food particles in a single bite.
-There are a series of short appendages on either side of the underside of the head just after the mouth, and their exact nature or function is unknown.
+There is a series of short appendages on either side of the underside of the head just after the mouth, and their exact nature or function is unknown.
 The pharynx is associated with six pairs of slits with tiny filaments that could be used for respiratory apparatus.
 In these ways, it differs from the modern lancelets, which have distinct pharyngeal gill slits on either sides of the pharynx and are used for filter feeding.

 A major primitive structure of Pikaia is a cuticle as its body covering.
 Cuticle is a hard protein layer predominantly found in invertebrates such as arthropods, molluscs, echinoderms and nematodes.
-Unlike a typical cuticle, the cuticle of Pikaia does not have hard extracellular (exoskeleton) protection, and the entirely body is essentially soft-bodied.
+Unlike a typical cuticle, the cuticle of Pikaia does not have hard extracellular (exoskeleton) protection, and the entire body is essentially soft-bodied.
 Although primitive, Pikaia shows the essential prerequisites for vertebrates.
 When alive, Pikaia was a compressed, leaf-shaped animal with an expanded tail fin; the flattened body is divided into pairs of segmented muscle blocks, seen as faint vertical lines.
 The muscles lie on either side of a flexible structure resembling a rod that runs from the tip of the head to the tip of the tail.

 Pikaia was an active and free swimmer.
 It likely swam by throwing its body into a series of S-shaped, zigzag curves, similar to the movement of eels; fish inherited the same swimming movement, but they generally have stiffer backbones.
 These adaptations may have allowed Pikaia to filter particles from the water as it swam along.
 Pikaia was probably a slow swimmer, since it lacked the fast-twitch fibers that are associated with rapid swimming in modern chordates.